vedbulsara04/theforecaster/README.md

-# The ForeCaster: A weather-forecasting web-application
+# The ForeCaster:
+` A Weather-Forecasting web-application `

 ## This project is maintained by :
 > [@vedbulsara04](https://github.com/vedbulsara04)